Illy Releases New Single 'Like You', Re-Signs with Warner Music Australia

 ‘Like You’ is out via Warner Music Australia, the label that released Illy’s 2013 album Cinematic and 2016’s Two Degrees.
 It’s Illy’s first release since his sixth album, The Space Between, which came out in January 2021.

 Warner President Dan Rosen expressed his delight at Illy’s return to the label.
-“I know I can speak on behalf of everyone in the Warner Music Australia team when I say we cannot wait to work with Illy on the next exciting chapter of his career,” Rosen said in a statement.
+“I know I can speak on behalf of everyone in the Warner Music Australia team when I say we cannot wait to work with Illy on the next exciting chapter of his career,” Rosen said.

 Melbourne-based production company Welcome The Machines directed the ‘Like You’ music video, based on a concept from Illy.
 Welcome the Machines’ previous clients include Mia Rodriguez, E^ST and Peach PRC.